 In the News - February 2013

-For more information about healthier living or family relationships, visit www.uaex.edu or contact your county extension office.
+For more about managing your money, visit www.uaex.edu or http://www.arfamilies.org/arkansassaves/, or contact your county extension office.

 The Cooperative Extension Service is part of the University of Arkansas System Division of Agriculture and offers its programs to all eligible persons regardless of race, color, national origin, religion, gender, age, disability, marital or veteran status, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.